grexi/documentation/Guides/Java/Spring.md

 log4j.appender.stdout.layout.ConversionPattern=%p [%t] (%c) - %m%n
 ~~~

-###Defining the process type
+###Defining the Process Type

-cloudControl uses a `Procfile` to know how to start your process.
-Create a file called Procfile in the project root:
+cloudControl uses the `Procfile` to start your application.
+Create the `Procfile` in your project root, pointing to the Jetty Runner:

 ~~~
 web: java $JAVA_OPTS -jar target/dependency/jetty-runner.jar --port $PORT target/*.war
 ~~~

-###Initializing git repository
+###Initializing Git Repository

 Initialize a new git repository in the project directory and commit the files you have just created.